 - Preferred OCF Authorized Test Laboratory (ATL) - (if testing will be done at an ATL)

-- Upon approval of above information by OCF, applicant vendor sends their candidate OCF device to the selected ATL.
+- Upon approval of above information by OCF, applicant vendor sends their candidate OCF device to the selected ATL for certifications that will be tested at an ATL.
+For devices that integrate a pre-certified module, the testing may be done by the applicant vendor.

-- ATL executes the tests according to the test plan and provides test logs to OCF Certification Body.
+- ATL or applicant vendor executes the tests according to the test plan and provides test logs to OCF Certification Body.

 - If the device passes, vendor receives a certificate of conformity for that particular device.
 The certificate authorizes the vendor to use the certification mark on the certified device and in associated marketing material, according to the OCF Logo Usage Guidelines.